langautier/family-archives-cms/README.md

-# What to do with all these old documents kept in families
+# Need a CMS to make available old family's letters and photos

+Web pages are ultimately the best way:
+- to provide hundred pages as a mix of scanned documents, text and photos
+- to gradually build it up over years

-As a result, please have a look in [Archives Langautier](http:langautier.free.fr), and below the main functionalities needed.
+As a result, please have a look in [Archives Langautier](http:langautier.free.fr)

-## Publish documents and photos in a same page
+## Documents as image/text and photos in a same page

+Transcription of a daily page next to the page scan and a photo relating to the text

 ![Image doc](https://github.com/langautier/family-archives-cms/blob/master/Documents.png)

 ## Timeline
+The timeline is a great way to tell the story of the family.
+The fold-out menu allows you to open and close the details of a related family.

 ![Image frises](https://github.com/langautier/family-archives-cms/blob/master/Frises.png)

 ## Photos gallery
+This responsive photo gallery is built from CSS grid

 ![Image frises](https://github.com/langautier/family-archives-cms/blob/master/Gallery.png)

 ## Google pages with my own marks

 ![Image carte](https://github.com/langautier/family-archives-cms/blob/master/Carte.png)

 # VBA/Word based CMS Application
+Our CMS allows:
+- to associate text with each document
+- to build pages from a collection of documents made of images and text
+- to group the pages to make up the story of the individuals within their families
+- allow navigation in the pages associated with each family

 ## Transcribe scanned documents into text

 Use Word to view the document and transcribe the text while benefiting from Word's spell checker